Learn how to WorkCast's Monitored webinar service can work give you extra support for your events.

 The WorkCast Support team can help you through this process; they can point you to the relevant Insite pages (including step-by-step guides) or help you directly.
 They will also provide support during your live event through our event monitoring station meaning you will be able to request help and guidance when you need it.
 However, you take ownership of the event and must make sure your presenters know what to do and how to do it.

-This service suits event managers who regularly run events and have taken time to learn the WorkCast platform.
-The support is there to provide guidance and advice during your live event, but ultimately you are in control of running your live webinar.
+This service suits event managers/producers who regularly run online events and know their way around the WorkCast Platform.
+Our support is there to provide guidance and advice during your live event but, ultimately, you are in control of running your live webinar.

-- Create your event using the event master template in your account.
-If you have a monitored support licence then your event will be flagged by our event support team (if you are unsure contact us at firstname.lastname@example.org).
+- Create your event using an event master template in your account which can be found in the Create Events section.
+If you have monitored support as part of your plan then your event will be flagged by our support team automatically (if you are unsure contact us at firstname.lastname@example.org).

-- Use our event set up steps to create and configure your event
+- Use our event set-up guide to create and configure your event.

 - Creating your Event